RAM 2022 National Video Competition: the Scourge of Malaria Disease

 Each year, RAM hosts a national video competition to raise awareness of the dangers and impacts of malaria disease on sufferers.
-In Australia, hundreds of people are infected with malaria from their travel overseas.
+In Australia, hundreds of people are infected with malaria from their travel overseas particularly to developing countries.

 Primary School pupils in the Year 2 to Year 5 age groups are encouraged to enter this competition.
 Each school is to form one team and submit one five minute video.